SoftUni-Internal/interactive-content/EN/06-Templating/04-Handlebars-Overview.md

 Handlebars **expressions** are the **basic unit** of a Handlebars **template**.

-We will discuss expressions in-depth later.
+We will discuss expressions in\-depth later.

 [/slide]